ywmaa/My-Touch/README.md

  also thanks to pixelorama for their open source code, I learned methods for canvas and tool handling.

+ finally thanks to sprite_painter addon, I was able to have an idea of better tooling system.

 # Notes for contributers

-The current version of Godot for the project is : Godot 4.0 Stable
+The current version of Godot for the project is : Godot 4.1 Stable

-the project has a lot of files from material maker/pixelorama and it is not organised, yet.

 # goals